-During the early 1990s I became interested in the early stages of the airline industry and thus started to read about "propliners", as well as searching them out during my travels.
-And aiming my camera on them for my personal collection.
+During the early 1990s I became interested in the early stages of the airline industry and thus started to read about vintage propellor transport a.k.a. 'propliners'; and I began to search for them during my travels.

-Only in the late-1990s I started photographing modern airliners too, mainly because my son did and together we started making trips for this purpose.
+Somewhere in the late-1990s I started photographing modern airliners too, mainly because my son did and together we started made trips for this purpose.

-Since history in a general sense is also an interest of mine, I tend to seek the history of aviation in general or airlines and airplanes in particular and this will be reflected in my website.
+Since history in a general sense is also an interest of mine, I tend to seek the history of aviation in general or airlines and airplanes in particular and this is reflected throughout the aviation content of my website.

 The photographic equipment I have been using over the years include Olympus OM-1, OM-2, OM-4, Nikon FM2 and Canon EOS50E and EOS5.
 As well as a Mamiya 645S for black & white photography and before that, briefly, a Hasselblad.

 In the previous century I saw some of my aviation photography published in magazines and I dreamed of publishing my work in a book one day.
-When I started my website in 2000, this website became 'my book'.
-The online exposure has led to some of my photos being published in books produced by others.
+When I started my website in 2000, this website became my 'book'.
+The online exposure again led to some of my photos being published in books, websites, calenders & newsletters produced by others.

-In 2003 I started expanding my website with the photographic fruits of my travels, dating back to 1981...
-By 2012 this project had been completed.
+In 2003 I started expanding my website with the photographic fruits of my travels, dating back to 1981.
+By 2012 this project had been completed, the backlog at least.